tglucksmann/buybitcoinworldwide.github.io/_kb/bb_how_to_buy_bitcoin.md

 **Cash Deposit –** Cash deposit is often one of the fastest ways to buy bitcoin.
 Services like [BitQuick](http://buybitcoinww.co/buybitquick){:rel="nofollow"} often deliver your bitcoins within a couple hours.
 Cash deposit lets you buy bitcoins privately because no personal information is required.
 Use [LocalBitcoins](http://buybitcoinww.co/local_bitcoins){:rel="nofollow"} or BitQuick to buy bitcoin with cash deposit.
 LocalBitcoins offers helpful a [first time buyer's guide](https://localbitcoins.com/guides/how-to-buy-bitcoins) for first new users.

 **Bitcoin ATMs –** There are many companies that make Bitcoin ATMs, and each model has different features.
 For example, some Bitcoin ATMs simply let you insert cash and get bitcoins, without identity verification.
 This is a good way to buy bitcoin privately.
-Some ATMs require a picture of a government issued ID and a fingerprint scan.
-The downside to buying bitcoin from a Bitcoin ATM is that most Bitcoin ATMs have high markups on both the buy and sell side (usually 3-7%).
+Some ATMs require a picture of a government issued ID, phone verification via SMS, and, in extremely rare cases, a fingerprint scan.
+The downside to buying bitcoin from a Bitcoin ATM is that most Bitcoin ATMs have high markups on both the buy and sell side (usually 5-10%).
 However, this is the price people are willing to pay to buy bitcoins privately.
 Keep in mind that ATMs often have lower buy limits.
 Use [Coin ATM Radar](http://coinatmradar.com/) to find a Bitcoin ATM near you.

 **PayPal –** There is no way to [directly buy bitcoins with PayPal](/en/buy-bitcoin-paypal/).
 Under PayPal’s terms and conditions merchants are not allowed to sell bitcoins for PayPal.
 However, there are a few hacks to get around this.
 You can buy other digital items with PayPal and sell those items for bitcoin.
 For example, at [VirWoX](http://buybitcoinww.co/bitcoin_virwox){:rel="nofollow"} you can buy Second Life Lindens, another digital currency, and exchange the Lindens for bitcoin.
 Keep in mind that buying bitcoin with PayPal usually comes with an even higher markup than Bitcoin ATMs or credit cards and is not recommended.